amitapavuloori/MLProject/README.md

 # MLProject

 How to run it:
-1.Once you have trained the model: python3 predict.py \
+1. Once you have trained the model: python3 predict.py \
   artifacts/best_lr_model.pkl \
   artifacts/best_tfidf.pkl \